$15,500 Reward Offered After Endangered Wolf Shot Dead

 The U.S. Fish and Wildlife Service has banded together with five conservation groups to offer a $15,500 reward for information about the killing of a federally protected gray wolf.

-The four-year-old male wolf, known as OR-33, was found dead in late April in southwestern Oregon's Fremont-Winema National Forest, according to the agency.
+The four-year-old male, known as OR-33, was found dead in late April in southwestern Oregon's Fremont-Winema National Forest, according to the agency.
 A necropsy confirmed that it was OR-33, which had a collar that had stopped working the previous year.
-He died of gunshot wounds.
+The wolf died of gunshot wounds.

 "This is a heartbreaking loss for Oregon's wolves," Amaroq Weiss, West Coast wolf advocate at the Center for Biological Diversity, said in a statement.
 "Wolf recovery in Oregon depends on wolves like OR-33 making their way west and thriving, so his death is a major setback."